 Center for Accommodations and Resource for Excellence

-The Center of Accommodations and Resource for Excellence (CARE) is a sub-division of the Academic Center for Excellence (ACE).
+The Center of Accommodations and Resource for Excellence (CARE) is a sub-department of the Academic Center for Excellence (ACE).

 The mission of the Center of Accommodations and Resource for Excellence (CARE) is to provide accommodations and support for students with disabilities that will ensure their full engagement in campus life, both in the classroom and outside the classroom.